Brayzonn/MEDHUB/README.md

 PORT=3300
 ```

-##### CORS settings to specify allowed origins, you can add or remove as necessary
+##### CORS settings to specify allowed origins
 ```bash
 CORS_ORIGINS="http://localhost:3000, https://your-frontend-url.com"
 ```

 ##### 📷 Cloudinary Environment Variables

-These variables are required for integrating Cloudinary, which is used to upload, store, and manage images in your application.
+These variables are required for integrating Cloudinary, which is used to upload, store, and manage images in the application.

 ```bash
 CLOUDINARY_CLOUD_NAME=your-cloud-name          # Found in your Cloudinary dashboard